Antarcticsiclepop/left4dead2-choreography-script/documentation/response.md

 );
 ```

-A `Reponse::` object will allow you to add more options after a scene has finished rather than using direct scene names.
+A `Reponse::` object will allow you to add more options after a scene has finished, rather than using direct scene names.

 ## **`::followup()`**

-Using this function will trigger another **concept** after is has successfully prompted the **response**.
+Using this function will trigger another **concept** after the **response** has successfully prompted .
 Example:

 ```javascript
 .publishCues(